-Night Heron Park is fun for all ages.
-Between the park, basketball court and Wildlife Center you will find hours of entertainment.
+The newly revitalized Night Heron Park area is fun for all ages.
+Between the green space basketball court, and Nature Center, you will find hours of entertainment.
 They even have public grills that can be used by guests staying on the island.

 Golf Courses and Marsh Views

-The Ocean Course is one of Kiawah’s five golf courses.
-This particular course is the most popular due to the 2007 Senior PGA, 2012 PGA Championship, and the 2021 PGA Championship.
+The Ocean Course is one of Kiawah’s five public golf courses.
+This particular course is the most popular due to the 1991 Ryder Cup, 2007 Senior PGA, 2012 PGA Championship, and the 2021 PGA Championship.
 While you’re there, take in the beautiful landscape of the courses and grab a burger at Ryder Cup Bar.